HumanCellAtlas/data-portal-content/content/privacy/privacy/privacy.md

 The personal data will be disclosed to:

-- Authorised staff in the data controller’s institutions acting on behalf of the Human Cell Atlas Project.
+- Authorized staff in the data controller’s institutions acting on behalf of the Human Cell Atlas Project.
 - The Zendesk Service providers which HCA relies on to provide the service (see [Zendesk’s GDPR compliance statement](https://www.zendesk.com/company/customers-partners/eu-data-protection/)).

 ### 5. Will your personal data be transferred to third countries (i.e. countries not part of EU/EEA) and/or international organizations?